Hawaii road in limbo as Mauna Loa lava continues to crawl - NewsBreak

 Hawaii road in limbo as Mauna Loa lava continues to crawl

-About a week-and-a-half since the world's largest volcano began erupting , Hawaii officials continue to brace for slow-moving lava to intersect with a crucial Big Island road, even though scientists are not sure when or even if that will happen.
+HONOLULU (AP) — About a week-and-a-half since the world’s largest volcano began erupting, Hawaii officials continue to brace for slow-moving lava to intersect with a crucial Big Island road, even though scientists are not sure when or even if that will happen.

 On Wednesday morning, lava from Mauna Loa, which began erupting Nov.
 27 after being quiet for 38 years, was 1.8 miles (2.89 kilometers) from Saddle Road, also known as Route 200 or Daniel K. Inouye Highway, scientists with the U.S. Geological Survey said.
 The road connects the east and west sides of the vast island.